galaxyproject/training-material/topics/admin/tutorials/tiaas/tutorial.md

 {: .hands_on}

-> ### {% icon comment %} Note: GDPR compliance
+> ### {% icon comment %} Note: GDPR assistance
 >
-> This setup aims to be GDPR compliant in the following ways:
+> Since this setup tracks additional personal information (submitter name & email, users in the queue view), TIaaS includes some always-on features to assist with your GDPR compliance.
+>
->  - Users in dashboard are only visible by an anonymized identifier and colour
+>  - Users in public status dashboard are only visible by an anonymized identifier and colour
->  - Email addressses in the TIaaS admin panel will be expunged after 60 days post-workshop
+>  - Email addressses in the TIaaS admin panel will be automatically expunged 60 days after a training event
+>
+>  Of course you need to review any GDPR compliance concerns with your group's legal representative(s), this only attempts to ensure some protections exist for the users of the system.
 >
 {: .comment}